xyrlan/xyrlan-table/README.md

 # Xyrlan Table

-**Xyrlan Table** é uma biblioteca de tabela dinâmica reutilizável para aplicações React com foco em produtividade e integração com APIs baseadas em paginação, ordenação e filtros — ideal para projetos com Next.js, Prisma e SWR.
+**Xyrlan Table** is a reusable dynamic table library for React applications with focus on productivity and integration with APIs based on pagination, sorting and filtering — ideal for Next.js, Prisma and SWR projects.

-## ✨ Funcionalidades
+## ✨ Features

 - Ordenação por colunas
 - Paginação e controle de página